-Our dogs can sometimes seem a little like pigs when it comes to their eating habits.
+Our dogs can sometimes seem a little overzealous when it comes to their eating habits.
 Most dogs are highly food motivated and love their food.
-This can also cause them to love it a little too much, causing excitement at feeding time and a tendency to gulp their food down.
-The problem with this is that gulping food can have a negative impact on your dog's health and some medical conditions resulting from gulping food, and swallowing large amounts of air when feeding, can even be life-threatening.
+Sometimes they enjoy it a little too much, causing excitement at feeding time and a tendency to gulp their meal down.
+The problem with this is that gulping food can have a negative impact on your dog's health.
+Some medical conditions result from gulping food, and swallowing large amounts of air when feeding can even be life-threatening.

-A dog that bolts his food and swallows without chewing adequately can end up choking on his food.
-Sometimes this results in the dog vomiting while eating.
-Another serious risk is gastric dilation volvulus, or GDV, commonly called ‘bloat’, which can result when blockages and gas buildup occur in the stomach, contributing to the stomach twisting on itself, and blocking both entrance and exit passages to the stomach.
+A dog that bolts their food and swallows without chewing adequately can end up choking on their food.
+This often results in the dog vomiting while eating.
+Another serious risk is gastric dilation volvulus, or GDV, commonly called ‘bloat’.
+This can result when blockages and gas buildup occur in the stomach, contributing to the stomach twisting on itself and blocking both entrance and exit passages to the abdominal cavity.
 This is a critical, life-threatening condition that often results in death for the dog even with emergency medical intervention.